kristopolous/news-analyzer/README.md

 The magnitude of a news event is the computed deviation of its coverage from the predicted model.

+The long term intentions here are to be able to automate and historically map the chronicling of a news story

+Optimistically, the goals are to be able to identify fractures in coverage and the introduction of bias, spin, and frame.

 ## Rationale

 The two dominant media classification vectors of truthfulness and political bias are both coarse and inaccurately  decreed from a single opinion or crowdsourced.